-3 This sentence should be used at the discretion of the auditor.
+3 This sentence should be used at the discretion of the practitioner.

-^{3a} The auditor may consider it appropriate to include a limitation of liability clause in accordance with his firm's risk management policies.
+3a The practitioner may consider it appropriate to include a limitation of liability clause in accordance with his firm's risk management policies.

 Illustrative Detailed Procedures That May be Performed in an Engagement to Review Financial Statements